You are here

 Berkshire Botanical Garden

-June 9: June brings us beets, sweet peas, greens, garlic scapes, green garlic and sweet strawberries.
+June brings us beets, sweet peas, greens, garlic scapes, green garlic and sweet strawberries.
 We’ll quickly pickle some beets for a salad.
 Planned is a casserole or savory pie or an easy hand pie with Swiss chard, green garlic and feta.
 Strawberries will star in our dessert.
+Sign up here.

-July 14: Celebrate cucumbers, fresh onions, zucchini, summer squash, and beans, such as Dragon’s Tongue and Amethyst.
+Celebrate cucumbers, fresh onions, zucchini, summer squash, and beans, such as Dragon’s Tongue and Amethyst.
 We’ll whip up a refreshing cold soup with summer squash and herbs, and make dilly beans or another easy refrigerator pickle.
 For the main event, chicken salad with a snappy herb dressing and gorgeous pink celery, a special treat from the Garden.
 A blueberry galette for dessert, perhaps with sour cherries.
+Sign up here.

-August 11: August brings plentiful bounty including new garlic, tomatoes, and light purple Fairytale eggplant.
+August brings plentiful bounty including new garlic, tomatoes, and light purple Fairytale eggplant.
 Plans include a roasted eggplant dish and a tomato bread salad with creamy mozzarella and tons of basil.
 We’ll make our dessert from summer’s sweet peaches or plums.
+Sign up here.

-September 15: With September comes corn, sweet and hot peppers, late lettuce, zucchini, butterscotch butternut squash, shelly beans, Christmas Limas and the first tart apples.
+With September comes corn, sweet and hot peppers, late lettuce, zucchini, butterscotch butternut squash, shelly beans, Christmas Limas and the first tart apples.
 We’ll make a soup or maybe a casserole with corn, a pasta and a late-season greens salad.
 Dessert will most likely be an apple tart.
+Sign up here.

 Miriam Rubin was the first woman to work in the kitchens of New York City’s famed Four Seasons Restaurant.
 A food writer, avid gardener and tomato grower, she wrote a cookbook about tomatoes, her favorite vegetable (really a fruit).
 For many years she wrote the “Miriam’s Garden” column for the Pittsburgh Post-Gazette.
 A contributor to Edible Berkshires, her work has appeared in many other publications including Organic Gardening.
 She and her husband, the artist David J. Lesako, live in Ghent, N.Y.